Combatchuck/home-assistant-on-echo-show/INSTALLATION.md

 I put this automation in a time box (7AM-10:39) as a condition because I also have an automation that runs to turn off the screens at night.
 The reload would wake them back up.
 <div align="center"><img src="img/example_automation.png" /></div>

-I have multiple dashboards, named how I want, but I change the url number to match what the automation is passing to the echo
+I have multiple dashboards, named how I want, but I change the url number to match what the automation is passing to the echo.
+You can also create as many skills as you like if you want to make dashboards that you can remember the names for and use your voice to call them.

 <div align="center"><img src="img/multiple.png" /></div>